 For locals, this relatively high-income northeastern LA enclave steeped in counterculture has been up-and-coming for well over a decade—and has been quite slow to come into its own.
-The average sales price of a home in Eagle Rock has jumped to $539,000, so get it while it's hot, so to speak.
-The area is popular with quirky, forward-thinking thirty-somethings who fill the neighborhood's top spots, including The Black Boar, Eagle Rock Brewery, and Casa Bianca.
+The average sales price of a home in Eagle Rock is still relatively high compared to other nearby neighborhoods, though.

-Family-friendly neighborhood Mar Vista enjoys a virtually perfect geographical position adjacent to Santa Monica, Palms, Sawtelle, Venice and Del Rey, and it's not far from the upmarket family neighborhood of Cheviot Hills.
-It has an exceptionally high percentage of locals with four-year degrees (42.3 percent of residents 25 and over).
-That's not surprising considering its educational offerings.
+Family-friendly neighborhood Mar Vista enjoys a virtually perfect geographical position adjacent to Santa Monica, Palms, Sawtelle, Venice, and Del Rey, and it's not far from the upmarket family neighborhood of Cheviot Hills.
+It has an exceptionally high percentage of locals with four-year degrees (42.3 percent of residents 25 and over), which is not surprising considering its educational offerings.
 These include public schools like Mar Vista Elementary School, as well as nearby private schools like Le Lycée Français and parochial schools like Notre Dame Academy.
-With a median house price of $976,800, it's hardly a bargain, but it merits a place on this list as an up-and-coming, higher-end family neighborhood.
+This area can hardly be called a bargain, but it merits a place on this list as an up-and-coming, higher-end family neighborhood.